geo-python/site/source/lessons/L2/git-basics.rst

     $ cd exercises

 Now we are ready to start cloning.
 For this, we need a url for the remote repository.
-Go to https://github.com/geo-python-2019/ and navigate to your personal Exercise-2 folder (for example, Vuokko would go to https://github.com/geo-python-2019/exercise-2-VuokkoH ).
+Go to https://github.com/geo-python-2019/ and navigate to your personal Exercise-2 folder.
+For example, Vuokko would go to https://github.com/geo-python-2019/exercise-2-VuokkoH.

 On GitHub, find the button **Clone and download** and copy the url under *Clone with HTTPS* (for example; https://github.com/geo-python-2019/exercise-1-VuokkoH.git ).

 .. figure:: img/GitHub_clone_link.png